 Units of credit accepted on transfers are recorded, but quality points from other institutions are not included in the GPA and SAP calculations.
+Transferred credit units influence SAP by redefining the required minimum credit units earned (course completion percentage) at each point of evaluation; transfer credit units are added to minimum credit units must be earned in the SAP charts stated above.

 The estimated time for a degree completion (ETDC) is influenced by the transferred credit units, calculated during registration, and is determined by the formulas: